What Crypto Currency Taxes Must I Pay? (2023 US Guide)

 You’ll need to complete different tax forms depending on how you utilized your cryptocurrency after you have a record of your transactions:

 Form 8949 documents all of your crypto investments.
-This should contain the total number of coins, the date and price you acquired them, the date and price you sold them, as well as your earnings or loss on each exchange.
+This should contain the total number of coins, the date and price you acquired them, the date and price you sold them, and your earnings or loss on each exchange.

-Schedule Dcompiles all of your capital gains and losses from all sources, including cryptocurrency.
+Schedule D compiles your capital gains and losses from all sources, including cryptocurrency.

-If you received bitcoins as a result of mining, you must state whether you acquired them as a business or for pleasure in schedule C form.
+If you received bitcoins due to mining, you must state whether you acquired them as a business or for pleasure in Schedule C form.

 You may be required to pay self-employment taxes if your crypto mining firm earned money throughout the year.